Freight Shipping from San Diego to Houston

 How much does it cost to ship freight from San Diego to Houston?

-Full truckload (FTL) rates from San Diego, CA to Houston, TX currently range from $3,636-$4,481 for a standard dry van load over the 1,691-mile route.
+Full truckload (FTL) rates from San Diego, CA to Houston, TX currently range $3,636-$4,481 (roughly $2.17-$2.67 per mile over 1,691 miles).
 LTL shipments typically cost $1,130-$1,837 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from San Diego to Houston?